 Find out more: Tax on savings and investments - the comprehensive Which? guide

 Charges for investing in a stocks and shares Isa

-The investments you place into a stocks and shares Isa have charges that are used to pay commission to financial advisers, cover admin costs and pay fund managers.
-These vary, depending on what you invest in, but aren't usually any higher than those you'd pay if you invested outside an Isa.
+The costs of investing within a stocks and shares Isa will vary, depending on what you invest in and which provider you use, but charges aren't usually any higher than those you'd pay if you invested outside an Isa.

 You are able to transfer your previous years' cash Isas into stocks and shares Isas without affecting your current year's Isa allowance.
 You can also transfer your current year's cash Isa to a stocks and shares Isa, provided you transfer the whole amount.